 1. Teach Them the Basic Terms

 I have come across many grown-ups who have no idea how to pay off their taxes.
-They assume it is a huge hurdle to deal with it and they let them pile up.
-When the notice arrives, they rush in panic and end up suffering the consequences.
+They assume it is a huge hurdle to deal with it and they let it pile up.
+When the notice arrives, they rush in panic and often end up suffering the consequences.

 One of the best ways to teach your children is to involve them in everyday money talk.
 Ask them to help you out with home budgeting, tell them how to file the taxes, show them how you can gain reward points on a credit card and most importantly, why it is crucial to pay off the debts on time.

-From credit cards and debits cards to taxes and mortgages, educate your child the key terms of money management.Does your child know the difference between debit and credit card?
+From credit and debit cards to taxes and mortgages, educate your child on the key terms of money management.Does your child know the difference between debit and credit card?
 Help them learn!
 Click To Tweet

 Some of the basic financial terms you can start with: